 - Chop the shiitake mushrooms finely.

-- Cut tofu in half (One half is cut into bite sizes, other half is not cut).
+- Cut tofu in half (One half is cut into bite-size pieces, and the other remains uncut).

 - Mix 1 and 5 to make dashi soup.

-- Add shiitake and the half of tofu (the one that is not cut).
+- Add chopped mushrooms and half of the tofu (the one that is not cut).
 Break the tofu into small tofu cubes.

 - Cook over medium heat and scramble tofu.

-- Add the other half of tofu and dashi soup.
+- Add the other half of the tofu and dashi soup.

 - Simmer on low.

 Here you go!
 A delicious tofu dish that can be enjoyed by itself or over steamed white rice (my favorite)!
 Japanese mabo dofu is the ultimate comfort food!